Pete Pettigrew

-Kenneth "Pete" Pettigrew (born 3 February 1942) is a retired United States Navy rear admiral.
+Kenneth "Pete" Pettigrew (3 February 1942 – 23 June 2024) was a retired United States Navy rear admiral.

-Early life
+Career

-He graduated from Stanford University in 1964 with a degree in biological science.
+Pettigrew graduated from Stanford University in 1964 with a degree in biological science.

-Military career

 He began flight training in December 1964 and graduated in June 1966.

-He was first assigned to VF-121, the United States Pacific Fleet Fleet Replacement Squadron for training on the F-4 Phantom II.
-He was then assigned to VF-151, aboard the USS Coral Sea which was deployed to the Vietnam War from April 1967 to February 1968.
+He was first assigned to VF-121, the Fleet Replacement Squadron for training on the F-4 Phantom II in the United States Pacific Fleet.
+He was then assigned to VF-151, aboard the USS Coral Sea which was deployed to Vietnam during the Vietnam War from April 1967 to February 1968.
 He served a second combat tour from July 1968 to February 1969.

 In April 1969, he returned to VF-121 as the senior landing signal officer (LSO).
 In early 1970 he joined the relatively new United States Navy Fighter Weapons School (TOPGUN) as an air-to-air and air-to-ground instructor.

-In February 1972, he joined Carrier Air Wing Two aboard USS Kitty Hawk, as the wing's LSO.
-On 6 May 1972, while flying an F-4J of VF-114, he and his radar intercept officer Lieutenant (junior grade) Mike McCabe shot down a Vietnam People's Air Force MiG-21 with an AIM-9 Sidewinder.
+In February 1972, he joined Carrier Air Wing Eleven aboard USS Kitty Hawk, as the wing's LSO.
+On 6 May 1972, while flying a F-4J of VF-114, he and his radar intercept officer LTJG Mike McCabe shot down a Vietnam People's Air Force MiG-21 with an AIM-9 Sidewinder missile.

-He retired from active duty in August 1973, but remained in the United States Naval Reserve until January 1998.
-From January 1980 to January 1982 he served as commanding officer of VF-302.
+He resigned from active duty in August 1973, but transferred to the United States Naval Reserve and was there until January 1998.
+From January 1980 to January 1982, he served as commanding officer of VF-302 at NAS Miramar.
+After squadron command, he was promoted to captain and later to rear admiral.

 Later career

-Following his retirement from active duty he worked as a pilot for Pacific Southwest Airlines (later US Airways), retiring in 2002.
+After separating from active duty and transitioning to the Naval Air Reserve, he worked as a pilot for Pacific Southwest Airlines (later US Airways), retiring in 2002.

 From 1983 to 1986 he served as a technical consultant for Paramount Pictures on the film Top Gun.
 He appears briefly in the film as Perry, a colleague of Kelly McGillis' character Charlie.
-His call-sign Viper was used in the film by Tom Skerritt's character Commander Mike "Viper" Metcalf.
+His call sign Viper was used in the film by Tom Skerritt's character Commander Mike "Viper" Metcalf.
+He was also seen visiting the set of the film's 2022 sequel Top Gun: Maverick.
+He volunteered numerous hours as a docent onboard USS Midway Museum in San Diego, California.